hazelcast/hazelcast-nodejs-client/README.md

 });
 ```

 ### 7.4.3.
-Using ReplicatedMap
+Using Replicated Map

+Hazelcast `ReplicatedMap` is a distributed key-value data structure where the data is replicated to all members in the cluster.
+It provides full replication of entries to all members for high speed access.
+For details refer to [Replicated Map section](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html#replicated-map) in the Hazelcast IMDG Reference Manual.

-A ReplicatedMap usage example is shown below.
+A Replicated Map usage example is shown below.

 ```javascript
 var replicatedMap = client.getReplicatedMap('myReplicatedMap');